JKSteel/Clemailer/README.md

 Double-click **`run.bat`**.

-- The first run installs dependencies into a local `.venv` folder (takes ~30 seconds).
+- The first run installs dependencies into a local `.venv` folder.
 - Your browser will open automatically at `http://localhost:5000`.
 - Sign in with your Google account when prompted.
 Google will warn that the app is unverified — click **Advanced → Go to [app name]** to proceed.
-This is normal for personal OAuth apps.

 After signing in, a `token_*.json` file is saved locally so you stay logged in between sessions.